Copenhagen Atomics

-Copenhagen Atomics is a Danish molten salt technology company developing mass manufacturable molten salt reactors.
+Copenhagen Atomics is a Danish molten salt technology company developing mass manufacturable molten-salt reactors.
 The company is pursuing small modular, molten fuel salt, thorium fuel cycle, thermal spectrum, breeder reactors using separated plutonium from spent nuclear fuel as the initial fissile load for the first generation of reactors.

-Copenhagen Atomics' headquarters are co-located with Alfa Laval in Copenhagen.
+Copenhagen Atomics' headquarters and production facility is located in Kastrup close to Copenhagen Airport.

 History

-Copenhagen Atomics was founded in 2014 by a group of scientists and engineers meeting at Technical University of Denmark and around the greater Copenhagen area for discussions on thorium and molten salt reactors, who later incorporated in 2015.
+Copenhagen Atomics was founded in 2014 by a group of scientists and engineers meeting at Technical University of Denmark and around the greater Copenhagen area to discuss thorium and molten salt reactors, which were later incorporated in 2015.

 In 2016, Copenhagen Atomics was part of MIMOSA, a European nuclear molten salt research consortium.

 Copenhagen Atomics became the first private company in 2017, to offer a commercial molten salt loop.

+By the end of 2022, Copenhagen Atomics finished a full-size prototype reactor.
+The prototype is a full-scale test platform, that tests the system in its entirety, with water as its medium.
+In 2023 a full-scale prototype molten salt reactor was built to test the entire system with non-radioactive molten salts.

+In May 2023, Copenhagen Atomics signed a memorandum of understanding with the Scandinavian companies Topsoe, Alfa Laval and Aalborg CSP, and Indonesian companies Pupuk Kalimantan Timur and Pertamina New and Renewable Energy, with the prospect of establishing a green ammonia plant in Bontang, Indonesia.
+The plant will be capable of producing 1 million tonnes of ultra-low emission ammonia annually, which will save the emission of 1.7 million tonnes of carbon dioxide per year.

+In 2023, Copenhagen Atomics moved out of the Alfa Laval Innovation House, to new headquarters and production facilities in Kastrup.

+In July of 2024, Copenhagen Atomics announced that their prototype reactors are ready to be tested in a real life scenario, in a critical experiment at the Paul Scherrer Institute in Switzerland.
+Set to launch in 2026-27, this will be the first time in European history that a critical experiment is carried out with a thorium molten salt reactor.